 There is often a fairly clear purpose, typically around sharing knowledge, and identifying best-practice approaches.

 The challenges relate more to the community.
-If the online forum is established to support an existing community that has already formed (and is working well), then the forum is fairly likely to be used.
+If the collaboration space is established to support an existing community that has already formed (and is working well), then the forum is fairly likely to be used.

 Where attempts are made to create a new community via the establishment of an online community, this has a low rate of success.
 Without sufficient face-to-face interaction, these groups of individuals are unlikely to build up sufficient levels of shared trust needed to foster good communication.

 This is where the insights gained from ‘communities of practice’ are very valuable, as discussed below.

 Communities of practice